Caleb-Braziel/FE-Study-Project/README.md

 After those, looking to integrate diagrams using matplot library Then will be working on thermodynamics, then fluid dynamics, statics, dynamics, and so on.

-Very later on want to integrate an answer sheet to verify the process of getting each answer (i.e. the equations to use, the thought process, and helpful notes).
+Very later on, will integrate an answer sheet to verify the process of getting each answer (i.e. the equations to use, the thought process, and helpful notes).